Renewable Heat Incentive

 Renewable Heat Incentive – RHI Commercial

-Owners of renewable heat installations commissioned since 15 July 2009 in non-domestic buildings can receive a cashback subsidy, based on the metered heat use of a building (from the date that the building is accredited, without backdating), of around 10 pence per kilowatt hour used – for the first twenty years of use.
+Owners of ground source heating installations in non-domestic buildings can receive a cashback subsidy, based on the metered heat use of a building (from the date that the building is accredited with Ofgem), of 9.68 pence per kilowatt hour used – for the first twenty years of use.

 The RHI tariff table below shows the technologies eligible for RHI, the subsidy to be received over the first twenty years.
 The RHI now provides a major incentive for owners to invest in ground source heat pumps, solar thermal and other renewable heat technologies.
-The tariffs are based on pence/kWh of renewable heat delivered.
+The tariffs are based on pence/kWh of renewable heat delivered and vary with the technology and scale used.
+The tariffs for standard renewable technologies are:

 Commercial